WhiteflagProtocol/whiteflag-standard/wf-specification.md

 | `8`                      | Other | X    | Other | X     | X     | Other | X    | X    | X     | X     |
 | `9`                      | Other | X    | Other | X     | X     | Other | X    | X    | X     | X     |

- *Same*: reference code allowed by the *same* originator of the referenced message *Other*: reference code allowed by an *other* originator than of the referenced message *Both*: reference code is allowed by *both* the same or an other originator than of the referenced message *X*: prohibited
+- *Same*: reference code allowed by the *same* originator of the referenced message
+- *Other*: reference code allowed by *another* originator than of the referenced message
+- *Both*: reference code is allowed by *both* the same or another originator than of the referenced message
+- *X*: prohibited

 A message with Reference Code `0` (an original message) may not reference any message.